asiventsev/project2redmine/README.md

 This script is intended to publish any exsisting MSP project to Redmine and get progress data back from Redmine.

+MS Project is very convenient for project creation:
+* editing big timelines in document mode
+* managing inter-task links and relations
+* auto arranging task dates based on relations and resource availability

+But is not intended at all for tracking progress and team members performance in self-service mode.

-Redmine is simple, free and convenient for project team to keep tasks progress and states and to make reports.
+From this point of view Redmine seems to be a very good addition to MS Project.
+It is simple, free, convenient and customizable web tool for project team to keep tasks progress and to make personal workhours reports.

-P2R provides task and appointment updates to Redmine and puts actual start and finish dates and spent hours back to MSP.
-Start and finish are being obtained from task state changes.

-P2R allows to choose tasks and team members (resources) to publish to Redmine.
+P2R is designed by the following use-case:
+* project manager marks tasks and resources (team members) for publishing and then runs P2R
+* P2R publishes new tasks with appointments to Redmine including start, finish and workhours estimate.
+Group tasks will also be published
+* project team members put actual start, finish, estimate and hours spent to their tasks in Redmine
+* project manager runs P2R periodically to get actual data back to MSP
+* P2R sets start, finish, estimate and spent hours in MSP according to Redmine data
+* project manager compares data with baselines and corrects remaining part of the projects as necessary

 ## MSP project preparation